CarseusLai/carseuslai.github.io/_pages/about.md

 -  -->

 # 💼 Work Experiences
-- *2022.8 - Now*: Luxshare-ICT, Audio Algorithm Development Department - Product Design & Firmware Engineer, Taipei
+**2022.8 - Now*: Luxshare-ICT, Audio Algorithm Development Department**<br>
+- Product Design & Firmware Engineer, Taipei
   - Clients Collaborated With: Dell, Microsoft Luxshare’s specializes in acoustic products such as sound bars, headsets, and speaker phones (USB/BLE-      BT/wireless) with Teams and Zoom license.My responsibilities include porting the audio path in MCU(RTOS)    with DSP algorithms and supporting the firmware team with projects related to UI/UX, drivers, APIs, and     debugging issues.
 Additionally, I am proficient in using Git for version control and code management.